 I have to say that I am not a big fan of the ecstasy of “losing yourself in the crowd”.

-I certainly see the appeal in it and I’m not immune to it either, but I also know that crowds are dumb and can even be dangerous.
+I certainly see the appeal in it and I’m not immune to it either, but I prefer healthy individualism, instead.

-I wished for less cheerleading and deeper analysis and more science but I can still recommend it.
+I also wished for less cheerleading, deeper analysis, and more science.
+But I can still recommend it.